 Who knew that a couple of straps could provide you with an incredible toning workout?
 The affordable, portable, and highly effective TRX suspension training equipment offers a myriad of exercise options to help you strengthen and tone your core.
-Here are just a handful of exercises to try with TRX that will have you feeling more confident to show off your midriff.
+Here are just a handful of TRX core exercises you can try that will have you feeling more confident to show off your midriff.

 2. Side Planks

-Side planks on the ground are challenging enough, but on a TRX they are even tougher because you don’t have the solid floor to stabilize you.
+Side planks on the ground are challenging enough, but the TRX side plank is even tougher because you don’t have the solid floor to stabilize you.
 With the TRX straps hanging down mid-calf height, hook both your feet in the loops and get into a plank position on your hands.
 Slowly roll over to your right side until your left shoulder and leg are directly on top of your right shoulder and leg, respectively.

-In order to stabilize yourself, make sure that your entire core is engaged.
+In order to stabilize yourself during the TRX side plank, make sure that your entire core is engaged.
 Your left foot will likely be in front of your right foot.
 Keep your hips lifted, and reach towards the ceiling with your left hand.
 Hold for a few seconds, then repeat on the left side.
 You can always modify this exercise if you find it to be too tough by performing it on your forearms.

 3. Reverse Crunches

-To really get both your abs and obliques engaged, try these reverse crunches.
+To really get both your abs and obliques engaged, try adding these reverse crunches to your TRX core workout.
 Begin in the same plank position as described above with your feet hooked into the TRX loops.
 Slowly bend both your knees and bring them toward your arms.
 Hold for a couple of seconds, then slowly extend your legs back to your plank position.
 Repeat again, this time bringing your knees into your left elbow, then return to starting position.
 Repeat again on the right side.

 4. In and Outs